 A tickler file aims at better task management in professional environments.
 While technological advancements have revamped task management, professionals still believe Allen’s tickler filing system helps them seamlessly manage their official routines.

-Brief history of the tickler file system
+A brief history of the tickler file system

 The use of tickler cards links back to the twentieth century.
 To manage legal tasks, the law agents used to create cards labeled with assignments.
-Later on, the concept is derived and expanded by various authors, especially those having written books for productivity and self-help.
+Later on, the concept was derived and expanded by various authors, especially those having written books for productivity and self-help.
 Allen proposed it as a key system to organize the follow-up on deferred tasks and topics.

 Why a tickler system is essential for Getting Things Done (GTD)

-Traditional vs. GTD Electronic Filing system
+Traditional vs. GTD Electronic Tickler System

 How does the 43 folder division work in a GTD tickler file?

-How do you make a tickler file system for GTD
+How do you make a tickler file system for GTD?

 - Collect 43 physical file folders – 31 for days of a month and 12 for the months in a year.